 Make sure you don’t keep going to the same employee because you like them more!
 Some employees will be more conversational, open and easier to talk to than others, but you can’t pick your favourites!
 Ensure that everyone’s voice is heard and recognize when a good point is proposed or when an issue is pointed out by an employee.

 If you are walking around and find that an employee isn’t performing up to the required standard.
 Don’t jump in immediately and try and fix their behaviour.
 This displays a lack of professionalism, outing somewhat in front of their colleagues.
-Instead take a note of it, then at a later stage bring them in for a meeting and offer them constructive criticism.
+Instead take a note of it, then at a later stage bring them in for a meeting and offer them constructive criticism or feedback.
 Or something more severe if the observed behaviour warrants it.

 Instead of finding criticisms on the spot, try and find instances where you can give praise and positive recognition to an employee or employees.
 Provide positive or constructive feedback where needed.
 Recognition strengthens a range of workplace ingredients including motivation, engagement and morale.